-Restlessness, cardiac arrhythmias, irregular respirations, salivation, lip smacking, wretching, vomiting, defecating, urination, edema, erythema, hives, urticaria, fever, jaundice, hemoglobinuria, anuria, DIC, bruising, hemorrhage, acute renal failure and death.
+Restlessness, cardiac arrhythmias, irregular respirations, salivation, lip smacking, retching, vomiting, defecating, urination, edema, erythema, hives, urticaria, fever, jaundice, hemoglobinuria, anuria, DIC, bruising, hemorrhage, acute renal failure and death.

-- 1) Immunologic transfusion reactions - Most immediate reactions occur when there is blood type incompatibility.
-Hemolytic transfusion reactions usually occur when donor erythrocytes and recipient plasma are incompatible. - Alloimmunization to erythrocytes, WBC, platelet and protein antigens are a consequence of transfusion.
-This can be severe and will only be appreciated at the next transfusion HENCE products MUST BE CROSSMATCHED. - Allergic reactions can manifest as urticaria, fever, wheezing or other angioedematous reactions. - Can be prevented by using pRBC instead - Pre-treating with anti-histamines in patients with a history of allergic reactions due to transfusions - Anaphylactic reactions characterised by bronchospasm, dyspnea and pulmonary edema may occur rarely.
+- 1) Immunologic transfusion reactions - Most immediate reactions occur when there is a DEA 1 incompatibility.
+Hemolytic transfusion reactions usually occur when donor erythrocytes and recipient plasma are incompatible. - Delayed hemolytic reactions can occur days to weeks following transfusion and will mimic IHA (anaemic and haemoglobinuric).
+The direct Coombs test will be positive in these animals.
+These reactions are usually benign and require no treatment.
+Rarely, delayed transfusion can be severe and fatal. - Alloimmunization to erythrocytes, WBC, platelet and protein antigens are a consequence of transfusion.
+This can be severe and will only be appreciated at the next transfusion HENCE products MUST BE CROSSMATCHED. - $\circ~$ Allergic reactions can manifest as urticaria, fever, wheezing or other angioedematous reactions. - Can be prevented by using pRBC instead - Pre-treating with anti-histamines in patients with a history of allergic reactions due to transfusions - Anaphylactic reactions characterised by bronchospasm, dyspnea and pulmonary edema may occur rarely.
 Immediate treatment with adrenaline and corticosteroids is indicated.
-These patients are not good candidates for further transfusions. - Febrile non hemolytic reactions most common in cats - 2) Non Immunologic transfusion reactions - $\circ$ $\;$ Anticoagulant and toxin accumulation in products from storage $\;$ - Transfusion related circulatory overload (TACO) - This is a particular risk in older patients, in small patients and in patients with chronic severe anemia when there is decreased red blood cell mass and increased plasma volume.
-Immediate treatment for pulmonary edema should be instituted. - Administration of a hypotonic fluid - Bacterial infection of the patient or contamination of the donor blood - Even though rare, the presence of gram-negative bacilli can cause severe endotoxin reactions.
-If a blood recipient experiences chills, high fever or hypotension during or immediately after the transfusion, the possibility that the transfused product may have been bacterially contaminated should be considered.
+These patients are not good candidates for further transfusions. - Febrile non hemolytic reactions - 2) Non Immunologic transfusion reactions - $\circ$ $\;$ Anticoagulant and toxin accumulation in products from storage $\;$ - Transfusion related circulatory overload (TACO) - This is a particular risk in older patients, in small patients and in patients with chronic severe anemia when there is decreased red blood cell mass and increased plasma volume.
+Immediate treatment for pulmonary edema should be instituted. - Administration of a hypotonic fluid - $\circ$ Bacterial infection of the patient or contamination of the donor blood - Even though rare, the presence of gram-negative bacilli can cause severe endotoxin reactions.
+If chills, high fever or hypotension occur during or immediately after the transfusion contamination should be considered.
 Septic and toxic reactions may be life threatening, and management must be aggressive.
-Treatment should be initiated immediately after the collection of recipient blood samples for culturing.
-Treatment may include broad spectrum antimicrobials, vasopressors to maintain blood pressure and urinary flow, and intravenous fluid therapy to maintain fluid and electrolyte balance. - Improper handling of the blood, such as overheating or freezing.
+Treatment immediately after the collection of recipient blood samples for culturing may include broad spectrum antimicrobials, vasopressors and intravenous fluid therapy.

-- Administration of hemolysed blood. - usually benign, although hemoglobinuria, chills, DIC, renal failure and fever may occur. - Metabolic complications can occur when very large amounts of blood are rapidly infused (equal to or greater than the patient's blood volume), or with severe liver or kidney disease. - Hypothermia with risk of cardiac arrhythmia may occur with cold blood. - Citrate toxicity due to the anticoagulant used is very rare.
+- Improper handling of the blood, such as overheating or freezing. - Administration of hemolysed blood. - usually benign, although hemoglobinuria, chills, DIC, renal failure and fever may occur. - Metabolic complications can occur when very large amounts of blood are rapidly infused (equal to or greater than the patient's blood volume), or with severe liver or kidney disease. - Hypothermia with risk of cardiac arrhythmia may occur with cold blood. - Citrate toxicity due to the anticoagulant used is very rare.
 Citrate is usually rapidly metabolized.
 Symptoms range from muscle tremors to cardiac arrhythmia, and even cardiac arrest.
 In the absence of underlying hypocalcemic pathology, most reactions require no treatment.
 Slow or stop the transfusion. - Acidosis, which may occur initially, rarely requires treatment.
-Citric acid is rapidly converted to pyruvate and bicarbonate, with subsequent metabolic alkalosis. - Hyperkalemia - Hypomagnesemia - Cardiogenic pulmonary oedema - induced by the blood volume that is administered (eg undiagnosed heart disease) - Noncardiogenic pulmonary oedema - caused by the leakage of fluid out of the pulmonary vessels secondary to increased vascular permeability - 3) In Anesthetized Patients - Hypotension and evidence of DIC may be the first indications of a transfusion reaction. - Hemoglobinemia, hemoglobinuria and subsequent hyperbilirubinemia are usually detectable.
+Citric acid is rapidly converted to pyruvate and bicarbonate, with subsequent metabolic alkalosis. - Hyperkalemia - Hypomagnesemia - Cardiogenic pulmonary oedema - induced by the blood volume that is administered (eg undiagnosed heart disease) Noncardiogenic pulmonary oedema - caused by the leakage of fluid out of the pulmonary vessels secondary to increased vascular permeability - 3) In Anesthetized Patients

+- $\circ$ Hypotension and evidence of DIC may be the first indications of a transfusion reaction. - Hemoglobinemia, hemoglobinuria and subsequent hyperbilirubinemia are usually detectable.
 Renal failure may ensue.
 The transfusion must be stopped.